david-rockwood/fimpad/README.md

 Whichever one gets generated first is where it stops.

-A a name followed by a colon followed by a space is a very useful way to generate chats with FIM.
+A name followed by a colon followed by a space is a very useful way to generate chats with FIM.
 First write say 5 to 20 lines of dialogue with as many named characters as you want.
-Write them to have the personality that you desire the FIM generation to continue with.
+Write them with the personality you want the FIM generation to continue with.
 Then start FIM generating while using the name you want to chat as for the stop sequence.
 An example of this, before the first FIM generation, follows:
 ```
 Joe: I have been told that you are very intelligent and very creative.
 Chauncey: True.
 I am both.
 Very.